ventus-ag/docs/pages/index.md

 permalink: /
 ---

-# Welcome to Ventus Documentation Portal
+# Welcome to Ventus Documentation

 This is a starter template for a Ventus docs.